dougeby/IntuneDocs/intune/lob-apps-android.md

 A line-of-business (LOB) app is an app that you add to Intune from an app installation file.
 This kind of app is typically written in-house.
 Intune installs the LOB app on the user's device.

 > [!Note]
-> For more information about LOB apps from the Google Play for Work store, see [Working with a line-of-business app from the Google Play for Work store](apps-add-android-for-work.md?#working-with-a-line-of-business-app-from-the-google-play-for-work-store).
+> For more information about LOB apps from the Managed Google Play store, see [Working with a line-of-business app from the Managed Google Play store](apps-add-android-for-work.md?#working-with-a-line-of-business-app-from-the-google-play-for-work-store).

 ## Step 1: Specify the software setup file